Capital punishment in the United Arab Emirates: Selected cases

 On 10 February 2011, Rashid Al Rashidi was executed by firing squad.
 He was convicted of raping and murdering a four-year-old boy, Moosa Mukhtiar, in the toilets of a mosque on 27 November 2009.

 In June 2015, the Federal Supreme Court sentenced an Emirati terrorist, Alaa Bader al-Hashemi, to death for the murder of Ibolya Ryan and planting a "handmade bomb" in an Egyptian-American doctor's home in Abu Dhabi.
-The woman committed the crime in December 2014 and was executed at dawn on 13 July 2015.
+She committed the crime in December 2014 and was executed at dawn on 13 July 2015.

 On 23 November 2017, Nidal Eisa Abdullah, a man who raped and killed an eight-year-old boy in May 2016, was executed.